raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 routingNumber | no | The bank account's routing number. accountNumber | no | The bank account number. type | no | Type of bank account: `checking` or `savings`. name | no | Arbitrary nickname for the funding source.
+Must be 50 characters or less.

 ### HTTP Status and Error Codes
 | HTTP Status | Code | Description |